llawlaw23/Food_Production_Analysis/README.md

 - Handled missing values by dropping columns with too many gaps and filling smaller gaps with 0.

+- used KNN for filling null values

-- Categorized foods into plant-based and animal-based groups.
+- Categorized foods into plant-based and animal-based groups for EDA.

 - Selected key indicators: total emissions, land use, and water withdrawals.